nkh-lab/logger/README.md

 # logger
-To trace and debug a code.
+To trace and debug a source code.